 Softball is a highly technical sport.
 The basic skills for any player involved in softball are throwing, catching, hitting for contact, hitting for power, and running.
-They are often referred to as the “five tools” because they are the five things coaches and scouts look for in softball position players.
+They are often referred to as the “five tools,” because they are the five things coaches and scouts look for in softball position players.
 However, numerous other skills can help softball players become the best they can be.
-Pitching is also an important skill in softball, but only one of the nine players on the field is a pitcher.
+Read on below for a list of the most important skills a softball player needs on the field!

 Softball Fielding Skills

 One skill that sets softball apart as a sport is throwing.
-Throwing a softball is key for every position on defense.
+In softball, skilled throwing is key for every position on defense.
 Since a softball is bigger and heavier than a baseball, having a strong arm is crucial to making accurate, long throws.
 One great way to improve your throwing is to play catch, especially long toss, where you and a partner throw the ball back and forth further and further apart.

 Softball Batting Skills

 Hitting for Contact

 Another vital skill is hitting for contact.
-Put simply, this skill is your ability to make contact with the ball while hitting.
+This skill is all about your ability to make contact with the ball while hitting.
 As a softball player, you want to strike out as little as possible.
 By putting the ball in play, you force the defense to have to react appropriately.
 Hitting for contact is especially important for hitters who might not be as strong, as their game centers around getting a high volume of hits rather than a few big ones.

 Hitting for Power

-Hitting for power is the combination of making contact with the ball and hitting it as far as possible.
+Hitting for power is all about hitting the ball as far as possible.
 This skill is one that not everyone has but is very coveted by softball players.
 Usually, only one or two players on a softball team will be power hitters, hitting home runs and driving in lots of runs.
 Strength is the biggest factor of a player’s power.
-You can improve this skill by lifting weights and working on your swing.
+You can improve your power by lifting weights and working on your swing.